Elcesaites: Other sources

 The Cologne Mani-Codex (dated from the fourth century) describes the parents of Mani, founder of Manichaeism, as "followers of the prophet Alchasaios", which scholars have identified with Elchasai.
 Alchasaios is stated to be a prophet also honoured by Mani.
 His name appears in several other sources on Manichaeism, but in so altered a form that the identification with Elchasai was clear only with the publication of the Cologne codex.

 The Codex deals with the Elcesaites extensively, confirms some of the Church Fathers’ statements about them, and depicts Mani as a "reformer" with the purpose to "restore" the true doctrine of prophet Alchasaios, which his followers had "misunderstood".
 In particular, Mani criticises their repeated baptism rituals.

 The Elcesaites may be mentioned in a Persepolis inscription from the third century, with a sect name mktk- from the Iranian root mak-, "to moisten" or "to wash".
 Much later, in his Fihrist, the Arabic Muslim scholar ibn al-Nadim, c.
 987, found Mogtasilah ("washers"), a sect of Sabians in the desert who counted al-Hasih (possibly Arabic for "Elchasai") as their founder.

 Possible common source of Mandaean and Manichaean texts

-Van Bladel (2017) suggests that hymns which have close parallels in the Mandaean Qulasta and Left Ginza and the Manichaean Psalms of Thomas (earlier suggested by Säve-Söderbergh (1949) to be due to Manichaean adaptations of Mandaeans hymns) may have a common Elchasaite source.
+Van Bladel (2017) suggests that hymns which have close parallels in the Mandaean Qulasta and Left Ginza and the Manichaean Psalms of Thomas (earlier suggested by Säve-Söderbergh (1949) to be due to Manichaean adaptations of Mandaean hymns) may have a common Elchasaite source.